Task Force on Secretariat services, accessibility and use of information technology

 Pursuant to paragraph 20 of the annex to Human Rights Council decision 19/119, the Council decided to endorse the view of the Task Force that an accessibility plan should be elaborated, to achieve improvements in accessibility to the Council and the work of its mechanisms.

+In 2015m the taskforce held a consultation through a questionnaire on what the Human Rights Council’s accessibility plan should include, which saw the participation of States, UN entities, specialized agencies, NHRIs, NGOs, UN staff, persons with disabilities and other relevant stakeholders.
 The results of the consultations will be used to inform the work of the Task Force in relation to the elaboration and development of the accessibility plan.

 Human Rights Council Task Force on accessibility,